Abdullah527382/website/eloquentJS/chp8/notes_chp8.md

 #### Types:

-JavaScript only rehards types during the running of the program and even then often tries to implicitly convert values to the type it expects.
+JavaScript only regards types during the running of the program and even then often tries to implicitly convert values to the type it expects.

 Many mistakes come from being confused about the kind of value that goes into or comes out of a function, this is why types provide a useful framework for talking about programs.